The Best Home Saunas of 2023

 • Can plug into any standard outlet, making it easier to install

-• Competitive price compared to similar options
+• This durable sauna is a competitive price compared to similar options

 Cons

-Best Traditional Sauna
+Best Traditional

 Sometimes there is just no substitute for traditional steam saunas in wooden buildings.
 For those who have the space, the Almost Heaven Huntington sauna delivers that authentic atmosphere in the form of a beautiful, durable cedar barrel that provides space for up to six people.

 Clear instructions and clever design make for relatively uncomplicated assembly, though care is required for proper alignment.
 Installation time for two people ranges from 3 to 6 hours.
-Keep in mind that the heater will require a 220V 40-amp electrical supply.
+Keep in mind that the heater will require a 220-volt 40-amp electrical supply.

 Product Specs